mrazomej/phd/src/chapter_05/section_03_model.md

 Both terms $P(m \mid \text{promoter copy})$ are given by Eq.
 $\ref{eq:two_state_mRNA}$ with the only difference being the rate $r_m$.
-It is important to acknowledge that Eq. $\ref{eq:prob_multipromoter}$ assumes that once the gene is replicated the time scale in which the mRNA count relaxes to the new steady state is much shorter than the time that the cells spend in this two promoter copies state.
-This approximation should be valid for a short lived mRNA molecule, but the assumption is not applicable for proteins whose degradation rate is comparable to the cell cycle length as explored in XXX.
+It is important to acknowledge that Eq. $\ref{eq:prob_multipromoter}$ assumes that once the gene is replicated, the time scale in which the mRNA count relaxes to the new steady state is much shorter than the time that the cells spend in this two promoter copies state.
+This approximation should be valid for a short-lived mRNA molecule, but the assumption is not applicable for proteins whose degradation rate is comparable to the cell cycle length as explored in XXX.

-In order to repeat the Bayesian inference including this variability in gene copy number we must split the mRNA count data into two sets -- cells with a single copy of the promoter and cells with two copies of the promoter.
-For the single molecule mRNA FISH data there is no labeling of the locus, making it impossible to determine the number of copies of the promoter for any given cell.
-We therefore follow Jones et al. [@Jones2014a] in using the cell area as a proxy for stage in the cell cycle.
-In their approach they sorted cells by area, considering cells below the 33$^\text{th}$ percentile having a single promoter copy and the rest as having two copies.
+To repeat the Bayesian inference, including this variability in gene copy number, we must split the mRNA count data into two sets -- cells with a single copy of the promoter and cells with two copies of the promoter.
+For the single-molecule mRNA FISH data, there is no labeling of the locus, making it impossible to determine the promoter's number of copies for any given cell.
+We, therefore, follow Jones et al. [@Jones2014a] in using the cell area as a proxy for the stage in the cell cycle.
+They sorted cells by area in their approach, considering cells below the 33$^\text{th}$ percentile having a single promoter copy and the rest as having two copies.
 This approach ignores that cells are not uniformly distributed along the cell cycle.
 As first derived in [@Powell1956] populations of cells in a log-phase are exponentially distributed along the cell cycle.
 This distribution is of the form
 $$
 P(a) = (\ln 2) \cdot 2^{1 - a},
 \label{eq:cell_cycle_dist}